shakfu/buyer/README.md

-# GoBuy
+# buyer

 A purchasing support and vendor quote management tool written in Go.

-GoBuy helps you track brands, products, vendors, and price quotes across multiple vendors with multi-currency support.
+*buyer* helps you track brands, products, vendors, and price quotes across multiple vendors with multi-currency support.

 ## Features